 Consider self-managed superannuation funds

 When planning retirement funding, many business owners choose a self managed superannuation fund, or SMSF.
 SMSFs provide a number of benefits such as low tax rates, control over assets such as the ability to invest in property, and flexibility when considering income streams.
 Consider the double benefit of owning the business premises in your SMSF.
 Your business frees up capital to be used for reinvestment, and you will have the advantage of a secure tenancy with your SMSF as the landlord.
-The retirement plan (SMSF) benefits from having a solid rental income, often at commercial / industrial property rates that are in the region of 7-10% rather than 3-5% on residential investment properties or the volatility of the share market.
+The retirement plan (SMSF) benefits from having a solid rental income, often at commercial / industrial property rates that are in the region of 7-10 percent rather than three to five percent on residential investment properties or the volatility of the share market.
 Click here for a link to a case study on how this strategy works in reality.

 Manage your risks